capncodewash/docs-1/sources/oxtrust/configuration.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_config_workflow.png)

-From the Manage Registration interface, the Gluu Server administrator can customize the self-registration work-flow.
-Each option will be covered individually as described below.
+From the Manage Registration interface, the Gluu Server administrator can customize the self-registration workflow.
+Each option is described individually below.

 ## Disable Captcha for registration form
-Upon activating this feature, the default Captcha will be removed from the registration form.
+Upon activating this feature, the default Captcha is removed from the registration form.

 ## Configure Registration Form Attributes
 By default, there are a limited number of fields present in the self-registration form.
-If more attributes are needed they can be added in this section of Registration Management.
+If more attributes are needed, they can be added in this section of Registration Management.
 Once you activate this feature, just start typing the attribute name in the Attributes Filter and then add desired attributes to the right column.
 Finally, click